HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 Looking at this graph, one should keep in mind that the preload attribute only has 3 possible values : _none_, _auto_ and _metadata_ (default).
 Using the preload attribute with no value or with an erroneous value might be the same as using the _metadata_ value.
 It still involves loading as much as 3% of the video to get these metadata and can thus be quite impactful. _None_ is still the best way to go for sustainability.
 But you have to keep in mind that this is only a hint for the browser.
 In the end, the browser has its own way of handling the preloading of the video and it might not fit with what you had in mind.

-For more on this, you should check [the article from Steve Souders](https://www.stevesouders.com/blog/2013/04/12/html5-video-preload/) (2013) and [another one from web.dev 2017)](https://web.dev/fast-playback-with-preload/).
+For more on this, you should check <a hreflang="en" href="https://www.stevesouders.com/blog/2013/04/12/html5-video-preload/">the article from Steve Souders</a> (2013) and <a hreflang="en" href="https://web.dev/fast-playback-with-preload/">another one from web.dev 2017)</a>.
 Even if you can configure your browser or device to save data, video preload is something that browsers should handle more sustainably by default.

 ##### Autoplay